Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Yonhap, the family reunion facility is the only structure left intact at the Mount Kumgang resort, after North Korea destroyed all other facilities in the area.
 The resort was once seen as a symbol of inter-Korean reconciliation, hosting emotional reunions between families separated during the Korean War.

-In 2023, North Korea also announced that it was scrapping a 2018 military agreement designed to reduce the risk of accidental conflict between the two sides, a move that prompted a similar response from South Korea.
+In 2023, North Korea also announced it was scrapping a 2018 military agreement designed to reduce the risk of accidental conflict between the two sides, a move that prompted a similar response from South Korea.

 North Korean missiles improve accuracy thanks to experience in Ukraine?